nikitaaKa/nikitaaKa/README.md

-# Hi there, I'm NikitaaKa! 👋

-I am a Backend Developer from Moscow, Russia.
-Currently, I am focusing on sharpening my coding skills through platforms like CodeWars, exploring modern APIs, and occasionally taking on freelance projects.

----

 ### 🚀 About Me
 - 🔭 **Current Project:** Developing an advanced Telegram bot integrated with the **Stable Diffusion API**.
 - 🌱 **Learning:** Deep diving into Generative AI text-to-image pipelines and prompt engineering.